 The concept of One person company is quite revolutionary.
 It gives the individual entrepreneurs all the benefits of a company, which means they will get credit, bank loans, access to the market, limited liability, and legal protection available to companies.

 Prior to the new Companies Act, 2013 coming into effect, at least two shareholders were required to start a company.
 But now the concept of One Person Company (OPC) would provide tremendous opportunities for small businessmen and traders, including those working in areas like handloom, handicrafts and pottery.

 Earlier they were working as artisans and weavers on their own, so they did not have a legal entity of a company.
 But now the OPC would help them do business as an enterprise and give them an opportunity to start their own ventures with a formal business structure,

-Small company is a new form of private company under the Companies Act, 2013.
-A classification of a private company into a small company is based on its size i.e. paid up capital and turnover.
+A small company is a new form of a private company under the Companies Act, 2013.
+A classification of a private company into a small company is based on its size i.e. paid-up capital and turnover.
 In other words, such companies are small sized private companies.

 As per section 2(85) ‘‘small company’’ means a company, other than a public company,—